Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Housetraining is easy and should not be one of those behaviors that tests your patience.
 Dogs are naturally clean animals and do not want to pee and poop where they sleep, so with very little effort, you can teach them that the house is sacred.

-The method I am going to explain takes about 5 days.
-In some cases it might take a little less, but it rarely takes more.
-If you get your puppy on a Friday night you can teach him on Saturday and Sunday but you must be willing to take off work the next week to continue training.
+The method I am going to explain takes about five days.
+In some cases, it might take a little less, but it rarely takes more.
+If you get your puppy on a Friday night, you can teach him on Saturday and Sunday, but you must be willing to take off work the next week to continue training.

 If you are not willing to take off work the next week for the sake of your puppy, you will probably spend weeks dealing with this issue.
 Remember your choice when you are cleaning up puddles for several weeks after bringing your puppy home.